brianmodel/JeffersonTrailGame/README.md

 The minigames are kinda silly, but they just give a more interactive way to play through a certain part of the story.

 Much of the code is a complete hack as this was my first big programming project.
-Many improvements can be made (splitting the single file into multiple files, getting rid of many temporary variables, etc.)
+Many improvements can be made (splitting the single file into multiple files, getting rid of many temporary variables, etc.).
+One thing to note is that this project pushes the capibilities of Processing to the limit, so issues can arise when editing the file.

 # Running the Game